Getting to know James Morrice, Senior Geotechnical Engineer

 What has been the most interesting project you have worked on so far in your career?

 Each project comes with its own quirks and personality, so it’s hard to pick just one.
 I really enjoy projects which are slightly unusual, such as having to find the course of a ‘lost’ river to see whether it had contributed to settlement of a bridge pier.
-The exact course had been unknown for hundreds of years, but through a combination of research with historical maps and targeted boreholes, we pinpointed the river’s course through the site.
+The exact course had been unknown for hundreds of years, but through a combination of research with historical maps and targeted boreholes, the river’s course through the site was pinpointed.
 The works were further complicated by the requirements for UXO supervision for each borehole and the need to quickly confirm the course so appropriate repairs could be made to the bridge.

 What advice would you give to anyone looking to get into Geoscience?